KTM 690 SMC R (2019 - on) Review

-MCN's Bruce Dunn spoke to KTM mechanic, Jason Jones, about the previous machine, who said: "As far as reliability goes they are generally good.
+MCN's Bruce Dunn spoke to KTM mechanic, Jason Jones, about the previous machine about whether the 690 SMC R raises any reliability concerns.
+He said: "As far as reliability goes they are generally good.
 Most owners understand the nature of the engine - it's highly tuned single-cylinder four stroke, so it needs to be serviced correctly.
 This includes using the correct grade and type of synthetic oil.

 "Any engine problems that surface can often be traced to poor maintenance routines or owner neglect.
 For example, it's not a mildly tuned CB500 that would probably go for years without the oil being checked - the 690 is a high-performance bike and needs looking after."